LAS VEGAS (KTNV) — "Crime of opportunity."

 Authorities were responding to the report of a crash with injuries involving a black Hyundai Sonata and a silver minivan.

 Lt.
-Monique Rodriguez said that a man was apparently in the shopping center parking lot taking a nap inside the black Hyundai while it was still running.
+Monique Rodriguez said a man was apparently in the shopping center parking lot, napping inside the black Hyundai while it was still running.
+Authorities believe the driver of the vehicle had gone into the store, while the man was sitting in the passenger seat.

 Watch the full briefing from Rodriguez here: